wsinned/tech-notes/arch-installation/README.md

 Download the installation media and prepare boot media as described here: https://archlinux.org/download/ If you don't use a fresh installation image, there will be issues with out of date keys signing the packages.
 Follow the instructions in [Maintenance](#maintenance)

 Boot from installation media into root account.
 Ensure that you use UEFI boot mode and not Legacy or BIOS boot mode.
-Hit F12 to see the boot menu on a Dell e6230.
+Hit F12 to see the boot menu on a Dell e6230 and choose "UEFI:General 5.00"

 Select keymap